cornexo/virginiavoters/README.md

 virginiavoters
 ==============

-making voter registrations statistics for virginia more accessible
+making voter registration statistics in virginia more accessible